joouha/euporie/docs/pages/configuration.rst

    The number of spaces to use per indentation level.
 Should be set to 4.

-.. option:: run_after_external_edit
+.. option:: show_cell_borders

-:flags: :option:`--run-after-external-edit`
+:flags: :option:`--show-cell-borders`
-:environment variable: :envvar:`EUPORIE_RUN_AFTER_EXTERNAL_EDIT`
+:environment variable: :envvar:`EUPORIE_SHOW_CELL_BORDERS`
 :type: :keyword:`boolean`
-:description: Run cells after editing externally

-   Whether to execute a cell immediately after editing in `$EDITOR`.
+:description: Show or hide cell borders.

+   Whether cell borders should be drawn for unselected cells.

-.. option:: format_black
+.. option:: line_numbers

-:flags: :option:`--format-black`
+:flags: :option:`--line-numbers`
-:environment variable: :envvar:`EUPORIE_FORMAT_BLACK`
+:environment variable: :envvar:`EUPORIE_LINE_NUMBERS`
 :type: :keyword:`boolean`
-:description: Use black when re-formatting code cells

-   Whether to use :py:mod:`black` when reformatting code cells.
+:description: Show or hide line numbers

+   Whether line numbers are shown by default.

-.. option:: format_isort
+.. option:: show_status_bar

-:flags: :option:`--format-isort`
+:flags: :option:`--show-status-bar`
-:environment variable: :envvar:`EUPORIE_FORMAT_ISORT`
+:environment variable: :envvar:`EUPORIE_SHOW_STATUS_BAR`
 :type: :keyword:`boolean`
-:description: Use isort when re-formatting code cells

-   Whether to use :py:mod:`isort` when reformatting code cells.
+:description: Show the status bar

+   Whether the status bar should be shown at the bottom of the screen.

-.. option:: format_ssort
+.. option:: show_scroll_bar

-:flags: :option:`--format-ssort`
+:flags: :option:`--show-scroll-bar`
-:environment variable: :envvar:`EUPORIE_FORMAT_SSORT`
+:environment variable: :envvar:`EUPORIE_SHOW_SCROLL_BAR`
 :type: :keyword:`boolean`
-:description: Use ssort when re-formatting code cells

-   Whether to use :py:mod:`ssort` when reformatting code cells.
+:description: Show the scroll bar

+   Whether the scroll bar should be shown on the right of the screen.

+.. option:: tab_mode

+:flags: :option:`--tab-mode`
+:environment variable: :envvar:`EUPORIE_TAB_MODE`
+:type: :keyword:`string`
+:options: [``'stack'``, ``'tile_horizontally'``, ``'tile_vertically'``]
+:description: The method used to display multiple tabs

+   Determines how multiple tabs are displayed when more than one tab is open.
+   * ``stack`` displays one tab at a time with a tab-bar
+   * ``tile_horizontally`` displays tabs side-by-side
+   * ``tile_vertically`` displays tabs one-atop-the-next

-.. option:: autoformat
+.. option:: always_show_tab_bar

-:flags: :option:`--autoformat`
+:flags: :option:`--always-show-tab-bar`
-:environment variable: :envvar:`EUPORIE_AUTOFORMAT`
+:environment variable: :envvar:`EUPORIE_ALWAYS_SHOW_TAB_BAR`
 :type: :keyword:`boolean`
-:description: Automatically re-format code cells when run

-   Whether to automatically reformat code cells before they are run.
+:description: Always show the tab bar

+   When set, the tab bar will always be shown - otherwise the tab bar is only shown when multiple tabs are open.

+.. option:: background_pattern

+:flags: :option:`--background-pattern` or :option:`--bg-pattern`
+:environment variable: :envvar:`EUPORIE_BACKGROUND_PATTERN`
+:type: :keyword:`integer`
+:options: [``0``, ``1``, ``2``, ``3``, ``4``, ``5``]
+:description: The background pattern to use

+   The background pattern to use when the notebook is narrower than the available width.
+Zero mean no pattern is used.

+.. option:: background_character

+:flags: :option:`--background-character` or :option:`--bg-char`
+:environment variable: :envvar:`EUPORIE_BACKGROUND_CHARACTER`
+:type: :keyword:`string`
+:description: Character for background pattern

+   The character to use when drawing the background pattern.

+   Recommended characters include: "·", "⬤", "╳", "╱", "╲", "░", "▒", "▓", "▞", "╬"

+.. option:: terminal_polling_interval

+:flags: :option:`--terminal-polling-interval`
+:environment variable: :envvar:`EUPORIE_TERMINAL_POLLING_INTERVAL`
+:type: :keyword:`integer`
+:description: Time between terminal colour queries

+   Determine how frequently the terminal should be polled for changes to the background / foreground colours.
+Set to zero to disable terminal polling.

 .. option:: autocomplete